cogcompneuro/docs/docs/2025/Proceedings/Author response guidelines.md

 ### Author-reviewer discussion period

-Reviewers are encouraged to respond to author responses immediately after April 14th, AoE to facilitate timely interaction between authors and reviewers.
+Reviewers are encouraged to respond to author responses immediately after [author-response-due], AoE to facilitate timely interaction between authors and reviewers.
-An additional week, starting Tuesday April 15th, is exclusively reserved for author-reviewer discussion **based on the author response**.
+An additional week, starting [discussion-period], is exclusively reserved for author-reviewer discussion **based on the author response**.
 In this period, authors can make one more concise response to reviewer comments, but no longer update the paper PDF.
-The author-reviewer discussion closes on **April 21st**.
+The author-reviewer discussion closes on **[discussion-period]**.

 This post-review discussion period is meant as a wrap-up to any discussion between the authors and the reviewers, and to give reviewers the option to update their reviews and